IRS form featuring the standard deduction, with a pen and a calculator.

 There tend to be very few deductions at the state level but lots of exemptions.
 All exemptions must be deducted from gross receipts on a sales tax return.

-Do all states provide the same exemptions?
+Do all states provide the same sales tax exemptions?

 Should I deduct sales tax?